Housing market remains open during lockdown

 In this article we answer some of most common questions we’ve been asked by home-movers in England, Scotland and Wales about what the restrictions mean if you’re starting out on your search or are already in the process of moving.

 I live in England, can I move home?

-People outside your household or support bubble should not help with moving house unless absolutely necessary.
+If you are already in the process of moving, people outside your household or support bubble should not help you move home unless it’s absolutely necessary.

 Can I go on a property viewing?

-Yes, if you’re looking to move home, you can continue going to viewings.
+Yes, if you’re looking to move home, you can continue going to viewings during lockdown.

-If you can, try to do a virtual viewing first though.
-It’ll reduce the number of viewings agents do, which also minimises the spread of germs.
+But you should if possible ask for a virtual viewing first.
+It’ll reduce the number of viewings you have to go on, which will help minimise the spread of germs.

 It could also save you time, because you’ll have a better idea of whether a house is worth seeing or not.

 When viewing a property in person, make sure you wear a face mask, avoid touching surfaces, and wash your hands or use sanitiser before and after.